SSL-SLR: Self-Supervised Representation Learning for Sign Language Recognition: Experiments

-\subsubsection{Qualitative evaluation}
+\subsubsection{Qualitative Evaluation}

 The qualitative evaluation consists in general of visualizing the embedding space to evaluate at which points the instances of the same class are close in the space.
-So, PCA visualization was used to show the embedding space.
-Regarding the variability of the datasets and the number of classes in the used datasets, an intra-class inertia was computed in addition to the visualization.
-Ideally, the signs with the same classes should be closer in the embedding space.
+So, 2D visualization~\citep{mcinnes2018umap} was used to show the embedding space.
+Ideally, the signs with the same class should be closer in the embedding space.

-Figure~\ref{fig:quantitative_evaluation} illustrates the 2D visualization of embedding spaces obtained using different methods on the GSL, LSA, ASL, and LSFB datasets.
-Ideally, all instances of the same sign should cluster closely together, reflecting a consistent and discriminative representation.
-The model that best performs is the one that produces tightly grouped representations for each sign.
-As shown in Figure~\ref{fig:quantitative_evaluation}, SL-SLR approach outperforms SimCLR, SimSiam, MoCo v2, and BYOL on the different datasets.
-The embeddings generated by the proposed model form well-defined clusters, where instances of the same sign are closely aligned throughout the space, indicating a stronger intra-class consistency and better overall structure.
-Furthermore, Table~\ref{tab:intra_class} presents the intra-class inertia obtained by the different approaches on several datasets.
+Figure~\ref{fig:quantitative_evaluation} illustrates the 2D visualization of embedding spaces.
+Given the high number of classes, we randomly select and show the different instances of a class across the datasets on the embedding space.
+On the ASL, GSL, and LSA datasets, for the randomly chosen class (sign), the embeddings produced by SSL-SLR are closer than those from the SimCLR, MoCo, BYOL, and SimSiam approaches.
+This demonstrates the effectiveness of the proposed method in generating higher-quality representations compared to the other approaches.
+However, on the LSFB dataset, the instances are scattered throughout the embedding space across the different approaches.
+This can be attributed to the complexity of this dataset (many signs are visually similar, several variants of the same signs, a large number of classes).
+Additionally to this visualization, an intra-class inertia was computed for the different dataset.
+Table~\ref{tab:intra_class} presents the intra-class inertia obtained by the different approaches on several datasets.
 It is observable from this table that the proposed approach performs better than the others.

-\subsection{Comparison against state-of-the-art methods}
+\subsection{Comparison Against State-of-the-art Methods}